Sleep Disorders

 Vignette 2: Adult onset, sporadic erythromelalgia.
 The patient was a 41-year-old female who presented with an 8-month history of intermittent tingling, and erythema as well as painful throbbing, burning sensations in her lower extremities.
 Her symptoms extended to approximately mid-calf, bilaterally.
 She noticed that her symptoms began approximately 8 months prior to presentation, while driving home from her first day at an aerobics class she had recently joined.
 She had never noticed any pain or erythema on her hands or face.
 Her symptoms were intermittent, lasting minutes to hours, and occurred approximately two or three times per week.
 She occasionally had multiple episodes during the span of 24 hours.

 Her pain episodes were triggered by exercise or an increase in environmental temperature.
-In fact, she stated that bathing in her Jacuzzi, a favorite pastime, always triggered the symptoms.
 She preferred to sleep without blankets covering her feet and often had a fan blowing on her lower extremities during the night hours.
 She often wore sandals and avoided any tight-fitting pants or hosiery in an attempt to prevent the start of her symptoms.

 On review of systems, she had diet-controlled hyperlipidemia.
 She had no history of orthostatic hypotension, gastroparesis, labile blood pressure, palpitations, or other signs of autonomic dysfunction.
 There were no family members with similar symptoms over the last four generations.